AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/cloud-storage/data-landing-zone.md

 ---
 # Connect [!DNL Data Landing Zone] to Adobe Experience Platform using the Flow Service API

 This tutorial walks you through the steps on how to create a [!DNL Data Landing Zone] source connection using the [[!DNL Flow Service] API](https://www.adobe.io/experience-platform-apis/references/flow-service/).
-This tutorial also provides instructions on how to generate and refresh your credentials, as well as retrieve and activate your [!DNL Data Landing Zone].
+This tutorial also provides instructions on how to retrieve your [!DNL Data Landing Zone], as well as view and refresh your credentials.

 ## Getting started